Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Adapting to lossy channels

 Alternatively, one may extrapolate a distance along the path assuming that the vehicle will continue after the end of the original time horizon at the same velocity, by artificially setting it to have zero acceleration and zero jerk.

-Extending in this way means in general not being able to encode this distance along the path information as a uniform B-spline, since the operation of setting the acceleration to zero may introduce a discontinuity in that signal.
-To be compliant with the original MPC algorithm this information shall serve, there is the need to perform an opportune re-sampling of the original spline.
+Extending in this way means in general not being able to encode this distance along the path information as a uniform B-spline, since forcing the acceleration to zero may introduce a discontinuity in that signal.
+To be compliant with the original purpose this information shall serve, there is the need to perform an opportune re-sampling of the original spline.

 To do so, we can let the to-be-extended B-spline \(\Spl(t)\) be defined by the temporal break points \([0,1,\dotsc,k]\), such that \Spl spans the interval \(t\in[0, k]\).
 One can then evaluate the original \Spl at regular temporal instants \([0,1/m,\dotsc, k]\) first, and then append a sequence of future (fitting) points \([k+1/m,k+2/m,\dotsc,k+1]\) to which one can assign values such that the derivative with respect to \(t\) is fixed as the left derivative in \(t=k\).
 Finally, to construct the extended B-spline over the interval \([0, k+1]\), we may find the coefficients of a B-spline with interval \([0, k+1]\) and break points \([0, 1,\dotsc, k+1]\) using the sample points as fitting data and use some fitting method for the purpose (in this paper, a simple least squares approach and letting \(m=2\) -- that is, sample twice per interval -- was enough to obtain practically useful results).